-Future (2042) no-build volumes at the study intersections were forecast using growth rates specific to both the City of Kent and the City of Federal Way.
-For the Midway Landfill Alternative study area, growth rates of 1.11 and 1.12 percent per year derived from the FWLE Final Environmental Impact Statement (Sound Transit 2016) were applied to AM and PM peak hour existing volumes, respectively.
-For the South 336th Street and South 344th Street alternatives study area, a singular growth rate of 0.8 percent per year, consistent with assumptions used for analyzing traffic impacts associated with TDLE was applied to existing volumes.
+Future (2042) no-build volumes at the study intersections were forecast using growth rates specific to both Federal Way and Kent.
+For the Preferred and South 344th Street alternatives study area, a singular growth rate of 0.8 percent per year, consistent with assumptions used for analyzing traffic impacts associated with TDLE was applied to existing volumes.
+For the Midway